NavyNavigator/privacy-policy/README.md

 ---

-© 2025 Reida Volidymyr.
+© 2025 Reida Volodymyr.
 All rights reserved.